AwaeshaHuss/its_pass_mobile_drivers/scratchpad.md

 - [x] Set default rating value to "0.0" in global.dart
 - [x] Replaced missing image asset with icon in EarningsPage
 - [x] Fixed lint warning in TripsPage for non-nullable string check
+- [x] Pushed changes to remote branch: `fix-dashboard-navigation-crash`

+### Status: ✅ COMPLETED
+Dashboard navigation crash has been resolved and changes are pushed to remote repository.

 ## Progress